 Tier Points vs. Base Points vs. Comps

 Tier points are how M life keeps track of status, but base points are what determine FreePlay and Express Comps.
 As far as I can tell, you don’t earn any base points from hotels, restaurants, or other non-gaming purchases.
-Base points are only earned by gambling.
+Base points are only earned by gambling when you’re trying to figure out is bingo cash legit at one of the casinos.
 But these base points do contribute to your tier points.
 For every 1 base point, you get 10 tier points.
 You also earn 1 cent in Express Comps and 1 cent in FreePlay.

-So if you plan to set foot on the casino floor at all, you’d want to know how to earn the most base points, but this is where things get complicated.
+So if you plan to set foot on a casino, you’d want to know how to earn the most base points, but this is where things get complicated.
 The way you earn points is sometimes based on complex mathematical formulas.
 Venetian and Palazzo’s Grazie program uses a calculation called “theoretical win,” which is another way of saying “theoretical loss.”
 Except these numbers aren’t published on the side of every machine, so it’s not the most predictable system.
 (M life itself does the best job I’ve seen so far of comparing all these different casino rewards programs.)

 Fortunately, the number of base points you earn with M life is not quite so opaque as Grazie, even if it remains complicated: Expect to earn 1 base point for every $3 gambled on slot machines or every $10 gambled on video poker.
 Base points awarded for table games are determined by the pit boss based on how long you gamble and your betting pattern, but one number I’ve heard is 300 base points per hour when betting $25 a hand at blackjack.
 Because blackjack has some of the worst odds for a casino, I imagine other table games pay even higher rewards.